GSS-Cogs/csvw-example/README.md

 docker run -v /:/workspace -w /workspace gsscogs/csvlint csvlint <PATH_TO_YOUR_SCHEMA_JSON>
 ```

+---
+- TODO: will need to explain the tweaks (measure type vs unit of measure) in here somewhere.
+---

 ### Example 2.
 Codelists as external files

 All columns in a flattened dataset represent items from a list of concepts (or a subset of), these are typically represented by a codelist mapping a code or machine readable name to a human readable label.